 The uprising, though short-lived, left an indelible mark.
-George Shepperson, Cambridge don and foremost scholar of Chilembwe, later summarised the uprising thus:
+George Shepperson, University of Edinburgh professor and foremost scholar of Chilembwe, later summarised the uprising thus:

 [His] ideas may have been utopian…borne their format in action dictated by despairing frustration.
 But at their heart was a solid matter of fact element that was constructively forward looking, and kept for the most part within the bounds of practical, if remote, possibility.

 Since Nyasalanders had no myths like those of the old Ghana to inspire communal confidence, said Shepperson, Chilembwe’s name could be utilized.
 In 1958, Kamuzu Banda, Malawi’s first president, inserted himself in the Chilembwe narrative as the one prophetized about by Chilembwe himself to free Malawi from white rule.
-In 1994, Bakili Muluzi, Kamuzu’s predecessor, inserted Chilembwe on all bank notes (example above).
+In 1994, Bakili Muluzi, Kamuzu’s successor, inserted Chilembwe on all bank notes.
 Surprisingly, not much has been done by the current Malawian government in the 100th year of his uprising.
 Still, to most Malawians, Chilembwe’s memory lives on as a symbol of courage and sacrifice.